Domenico Selvo: Early life

 What little is known of Selvo's past is based mostly on accounts of his reputation when he entered his Dogeship.
-Details of his family origins and even the year of his birth are unknown, but it can be assumed that he was a Venetian noble because, with the rare exception of Domenico Flabanico, only members of this class were elected to the position of Doge at this point in the Republic's history.
+Details of his family origins and even the year of his birth are unknown, but it can be assumed that he was a Venetian noble because only members of this class were elected to the position of Doge at this point in the Republic's history.
 Selvo supposedly belonged to a family in the patrician class from the sestiere of Dorsoduro who were allegedly of ancient Roman origin, possibly from one of the tribunes.
 He had also apparently been an ambassador to Holy Roman Emperor Henry III and he was certainly ducal counselor to Domenico Contarini prior to his election as Doge.
 Being connected to the relatively popular Doge might have been one of the causes for his own apparent initial popularity.